 Taking on a project of this size the first time around was a big challenge with a steep learning curve.

-Before starting, I took my time to learn all of the concepts of tiling a floor and researched it to exhaustion.
+Before starting, I took my time to learn all of the concepts of tiling a floor and did extensive research.

 This kitchen is about 225 Sq/ft with 4 different doorways.
 After pulling up the old linoleum floor, I needed to pull up the substrate and get down to the 1×4 boards laying on the joists.
 This house is over 70 years old and the 1×4 boards were in good condition.
 The joists are rough cut 2 ½ x 8s.